jozsef-vesza/jozsef-vesza.github.io/_posts/2020-07-24-creating-a-custom-combine-publisher.markdown

 }
 ```

-After declaring the types, you'll still get build errors, but Xcode will offer you another suggestion to get closer to your goal.
+After declaring the types, you'll still get build errors, but thankfully Xcode will offer another round of fix-its.
 Update your implementation with the following:

 ```swift
 extension Publishers {